 Our long term plans reflect the DCSF recommended percentages of time for each of these areas, ensuring that cross curricular links are made where possible to integrate learning and make it meaningful to the children.
 As an example, within the History topic of World War 2 might come elements of Literacy, Numeracy, Science, Design Technology, ICT, Music and PSHCE.
 When relevant, day and residential visits are included in the programme to provide first hand learning experiences.
 On other occasions visiting specialists or speakers are brought in to stimulate learning and make school an exciting, dynamic place to be.

 The development of Literacy and Numeracy underpins much of what we do in school.
 The ‘National Frameworks’ for the development of these key areas are prominent features of all schools.
 We hope parents will take advantage of meetings and workshops to gain a greater insight into these key areas and how they can help their child in their development.

-Parents have the right to withdraw their children from RE and assemblies but we would urge them to allow their children to take part.
-If you are uncertain about your child’s involvement in RE or assemblies please speak to the Headteacher.
+Parents have the right to withdraw their children from RE and worship but we would urge them to allow their children to take part.
+If you are uncertain about your child’s involvement in RE or worship please speak to the Headteacher.

 Personal, Social, Health and Citizenship Education (PSHCE)

 The school places great importance on the development of each pupil through pastoral care and through a structured programme of study into personal relationships which includes many aspects of personal growth.
 PSHCE enables our children to become healthy, independent and responsible members of society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.